onedata/onedata-documentation/docs/glossary.md

 ## Couchbase

-A highly scalable document-oriented database, which can be scaled to several nodes.
-It is a crucial component of Onedata services.
+A highly scalable document-oriented database, used as a crucial component of Onedata services.
 Learn more about its role in Onedata in the [Architecture > Services][docs-architecture-services] chapter or visit the official [Couchbase website][].

 ## Data Discovery

-A feature offering harvesting the user-defined [metadata][] assigned to files in multiple [spaces][space] and submitting it to indices, which can be later browsed and queried.
-Logically divided into separate [harvesters][harvester] that can have different configuration and source spaces.
+A feature that offers harvesting the user-defined [metadata][] assigned to files in multiple [spaces][space] and submitting it to indices, which can be later browsed and queried.
+Logically divided into separate [harvesters][harvester] that can have different configurations and source spaces.
 Learn more [here][docs-data-discovery].

 ## Dataset